Find Trade Colleges

 Speaking: Talking to others to convey information effectively.

-Other Medical & Clinical Laboratory Technologist Job Titles
+Types of Medical & Clinical Laboratory Technologist Jobs

-Job Demand for Medical and Clinical Laboratory Technologists
+Is There Going to be Demand for Medical and Clinical Laboratory Technologists?

-In the United States, there were 171,400 jobs for Medical and Clinical Laboratory Technologist in 2016.
+There were about 171,400 jobs for Medical and Clinical Laboratory Technologist in 2016 (in the United States).
 New jobs are being produced at a rate of 11.6% which is above the national average.
 The Bureau of Labor Statistics predicts 19,800 new jobs for Medical and Clinical Laboratory Technologist by 2026.
-There will be an estimated 12,900 positions for Medical & Clinical Laboratory Technologist per year.
+Due to new job openings and attrition, there will be an average of 12,900 job openings in this field each year.

 undefined